-Subsidiary Principal activity Country of incorporation Ownership 2020 2019 Gulf Rope & Plastic Products Co.
-LLC Rope and plastic products United Arab Emirates 100% 100%
+Subsidiary Principal activity Country of incorporation Owne ership 2021 2020 Gulf Rope & Plastic Rope and plastic United Arab Emirates 100% 100% Products Co.
+LLC products

 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if, and only if, the Group has: